-Most often acne occurs due to hormonal changes, before the monthly cycle, after the use of inappropriate cosmetics, it may be caused by inappropriate cleaning of the skin and other factors.
+Most often acne occurs due to hormonal changes, before the monthly cycle, after the use of certain cosmetics, it may be caused by inappropriate cleaning of the skin and other factors.

-As the causes of acne occurrence are numerous, the different types of acne should be well distinguished in order to find the most effective treatment.
-Here are the most common types of acne and the impact of microdermabrasion procedures on each of them:
+As the causes of acne occurrence are numerous, the different types of acne should be well distinguished in order to find the most effective fixing options.
+Here are the most common types of acne and the impact of microdermabrasion (MDA) procedures on each of them:

 Table of Contents